nsidc/nsidc.github.io/_posts/2015-04-29-Conda Python at NSIDC- Changing How We Do Python.md

 $ conda list
 {% endhighlight %}

 You'll see that `python 2.7.9` is listed as a dependency.
 Python itself is actually just a package to conda.
 This means in any environment at any time you can change your python version and it will update dependencies for you.
-What this means for a development environment is that conda env's can also act as a replacement for [pyenv](https://github.com/yyuu/pyenv).
+What this means is that conda env's can also act as a replacement for [pyenv](https://github.com/yyuu/pyenv).

 There is much more information on conda environments [here](http://conda.pydata.org/docs/faq.html#env)